Windsor Republicans

 Picture

-This is the most informative way to get connected and stay connected.
+The WRTC meets in the Town Council chambers on the third Thursday of every month at 7:00 PM.
+This is the best way to get connected with other Windsor Republicans and become informed about what's going on in our town government.
 Everyone is welcome!
-You don't have to be a committee member or even a Republican to attend.
+You don't have to be a WRTC committee member or even a registered Republican to attend.

 Socialize Informally